 For those traveling with a group or family, renting a private villa is an excellent option.
 You’ll enjoy beautiful surroundings with extra space and privacy, often at a similar price to a boutique hotel.
 Nicaragua has some stunning surf villas on offer, perfect for creating unforgettable surf adventures with your closest crew.

-It’s important to note that certain times of the year, particularly the Christmas and New Year holidays, can be booked very quickly.
+It’s important to note that certain times of the year (particularly the Christmas and New Year holidays) can get booked out very quickly.
 To ensure you have the best selection and availability, we highly recommend booking as early as possible.
-Keep in mind that peak holiday seasons often come with a 30% – 80% increase in pricing.

 Below is just a sampling of the many beautiful properties we have available for your surf vacation in Nicaragua.
 We hand-pick properties based on design, amenities, and proximity to surf breaks.